 While the Fiesta Active makes a strong fist of the space its small dimensions provide, and young families should do well with it, if you want to maximise the amount of interior space your small car offers, look into the Honda Jazz– it’s the epitome of clever packaging.

-At 311 litres with the rear seats up, boot space in the Fiesta Active is almost identical to the Fiesta hatch, which offers just eight litres fewer.
+At 311 litres with the rear seats up, boot space in the Fiesta Active is identical to the Fiesta hatch.
 Drop the seats in the Active and luggage space grows to 1,093 litres.
 These figures are reasonable, if nothing to write home about.
 The SEAT Arona, for comparison, offers 400 litres of luggage space with the rear seats up, while the Citroen C3 Aircross has 520 litres if you slide its rear seats forward.